 Armelle Cruse and Martine Cazeneuve are two women from the famous Médoc wine region of Bordeaux in France who believe that it’s time for Bordeaux’s ancient châteaux and cellar doors be flung wide open to tourists.
 Part of a small women’s wine tourism group known as Les Médocaines, Armelle is a born and bred Bordeaux babe.
-One of five daughters who live in the family’s … Continue reading Hanging out (and drinking and eating) in France’s Medoc wine region
+One of five daughters who live in the family’s … Continue reading From Medoc with love: Impress your friends with these 7 fun wine facts

 Finally, I was taking my boyfriend to India, after many months of planning and waiting and visa applications and passport renewals.
 Finally, he would experience and understand the chaos, and food, that I knew and loved so much.
 Because we were wrapping up a Workaway gig in Spain right before the India trip, we had tickets for a 6pm train from Alicante to Barcelona on … Continue reading Road Trip to India, from Spain!
 Well sort of.